 - Cocoa Powder (not gel color - actual cocoa powder)

-How I decorated the Buttercream Palette Knife Painting Cake
+Instructions: How to Decorate a Buttercream Palette Knife Painting Cake

 Again - no step-by-step photos here... just a general summary of what I did.